2dukes/PROJ_SSI_2122/rsa-public-key/rsa-public-key-encryption-signature.md

 # Introduction

-In this lab we seek to gain hands-on experience on the RSA algorithm.
-Besides that, this lab covers the follwoing topics:
+In this lab, we seek to gain hands-on experience with the RSA algorithm.
+Besides that, this lab covers the following topics:

 - Public-key cryptography.
 - The RSA algorithm and key generation.